-- early-stage research - scaling production and/or marketing activities in markets where you have already made your first sales of the innovative product, process or service - manufacturing plants to produce an existing product more efficiently, or to increase the profitability of an existing service - commercialisation of the next version or iteration of an existing product, process or service where updates and changes are minor and therefore does not qualify as an innovative product, process or service (see the glossary at section 14) - developing an innovative product, process or service for internal use only (i.e. not for sale), for example an enhancement to a manufacturing process that you will only use in your manufacturing plants to produce an existing product more efficiently, or to increase the profitability of an existing service.
+- marketing activities in markets where you have already made your first sales of the innovative product, process or service - manufacturing plants to produce an existing product more efficiently, or to increase the profitability of an existing service, in support of incremental growth or business-as-usual activities - commercialisation of the next version or iteration of an existing product, process or service where updates and changes are minor, as this would not meet our definition of an innovative product, process or service (see the glossary at section 14) - developing an innovative product, process or service for internal use only (i.e. not for sale), for example an enhancement to a manufacturing process that you will only use in your manufacturing plants to produce an existing product more efficiently, or to increase the profitability of an existing service - activities funded through a previous Industry Growth Program grant for the same innovative product, process or service.